SamuelSwartzberg/flashcardifying_text_temp/inf.md

 echo options
 -n|no trailing newline

-Print functions using format strings printf|(ba)sh, but it doesn't take format strings any more than echo|C (ofc)|Perl|Ruby string.format|Lua
+Print functions using C format strings printf|(ba)sh, but it doesn't take format strings any more than echo|C (ofc)|Perl|Ruby string.format|Lua
 % syntax|Python